Rashad Fenton: Kansas City Chiefs

-2019

-Fenton was drafted by the Kansas City Chiefs in the sixth round with the 201st overall pick in the 2019 NFL Draft.
+Fenton was selected by the Kansas City Chiefs in the sixth round with the 201st overall pick in the 2019 NFL draft.
 In Week 11 against the Los Angeles Chargers on Monday Night Football, Fenton recorded his first career interception off Philip Rivers in the 24–17 win.
 In Week 13 against the Oakland Raiders, Fenton forced a fumble during a kickoff return on Trevor Davis which was recovered by teammate Dorian O'Daniel in the 40–9 win.
 In the Divisional Round of the playoffs against the Houston Texans, Fenton recorded a sack on wide receiver Kenny Stills during the 51–31 win.
 Fenton won Super Bowl LIV with the Chiefs after they defeated the San Francisco 49ers by a score of 31–20.

-2020

 Fenton appeared in all 16 regular season matchups.
 In Week 4 against the New England Patriots, Fenton recorded his first interception of the season during the 26–10 win.
 He injured both of his ankles following the Chiefs' Week 17 loss to the Los Angeles Chargers, causing him to miss the Divisional Round win over the Cleveland Browns.
 He returned for the 2020 AFC Championship game, where he intercepted Buffalo Bills' quarterback Josh Allen in the red zone off a deflection, and returned it 30 yards to preserve a 16-point fourth quarter lead.
 It was Allen's first career red zone interception in three seasons of being a starter.
-The Chiefs would go on to win the game to advance to Super Bowl LV where they would lose 31-9 to the Tampa Bay Buccaneers.
+The Chiefs would go on to win the game to advance to Super Bowl LV where they would lose 31–9 to the Tampa Bay Buccaneers.

 Atlanta Falcons

-Fenton was traded to the Atlanta Falcons on November 1, 2022, in exchange for a conditional seventh-round selection in the 2023 NFL Draft.
+Fenton was traded to the Atlanta Falcons on November 1, 2022, in exchange for a conditional seventh-round selection in the 2023 NFL draft.

+Arizona Cardinals

+On March 30, 2023, Fenton signed with the Arizona Cardinals.
+He was placed on injured reserve on August 14, 2023.